hdShang/arxiv-daily/docs/cs-AI/2025-08-18/papers/250813047v1-using-ai-for-user-representation-an-analysis-of-83-persona-prompts.md

 ---
 layout: default
-title: Using AI for User Representation: An Analysis of 83 Persona Prompts
+title: "Using AI for User Representation: An Analysis of 83 Persona Prompts"
 ---

 # Using AI for User Representation: An Analysis of 83 Persona Prompts